 The applicant is responsible to arrange for ROTC responsibilities and coordinate them to meet the expectations of the nursing program.

 The completion of pre-program and nursing program courses require a minimum 42 months (including summer months) for a civilian student who follows our curriculum plan from start to finish.

-In order to meet the timelines of your scholarship program, it may be necessary for the military student to complete some courses prior to enrolling in the military scholarship program and arrival at LCSC for coursework.
+In order to meet the timelines of your scholarship program, it may be necessary to complete some courses prior to enrolling in the military scholarship program and arrival at LCSC for coursework.
 Pre-program courses may be taken:

 To fulfill requirements for summer course work classes may also be taken during the summer months during the pre-program phase.

 At LCSC, these courses can be completed in no fewer than three semesters.
-Please see our online catalogue for pre-requisite coursework needed for each class.
+Please see our online catalog for pre-requisite coursework needed for each class.

-It is suggested that completion of anatomy/physiology (8 semester credits), and chemistry be done prior to arrival at LCSC to avoid transfer problems.
+It is suggested that completion of anatomy/physiology (8 semester credits with labs), and chemistry + lab be done prior to arrival at LCSC to avoid transfer problems.
 Completion of these courses also completes the science requirements for one full semester and shortens the time spent working toward your degree in 36 months.

 The needed chemistry course includes organic and biochemistry.
 Chemistry courses taken at other colleges need to include content in both areas.

 These are courses that assist you in qualifying for other courses.
 These are courses normally taken in the first semester of our pre-program courses.
-ACT /SAT or COMPASS scores are used for appropriate placement.
+ACT /SAT or college placement scores are used for appropriate placement.